Plant DetailShow Menu

 Quick ID Hints:

-• Spadix and pink to reddish spathe are at right angles to eachother
+• Spadix and pink to reddish spathe are at right angles to each other

 • Leaves are leathery, with truncate to cordate base

-• Short stems develop as plant ages
+• Short stems develop as the plant ages.

 VIDEO Created by Laura Barth for "Houseplants, Succulents, and Cacti", a plant identification course offered in partnership with Longwood Gardens.